suchak1/intravideo_search/docs/README_iteration2.md

 ### (4) Acceptance tests

-Note: Multiprocessing does not currently work on Mac OS, only Linux and Windows Subsystem for Linux.
+***Note:*** Multiprocessing/parallelized functions do not currently work on Mac OS, only Linux and Windows Subsystem for Linux.
 This means the GUI will break after pressing start on Mac OS.
-We are working on a solution.
-In the meantime, the following works well on Linux (although uses 100% CPU due to multiprocessing).
+Our workaround is simply to disable multiprocessing if we detect Mac OS, and use slow/non-parallel versions of our functions.
+In the meantime, the following works efficiently on Linux (although uses 100% CPU due to multiprocessing).
+To speed up the processes but achieve less accurate results, increase the polling rate.

 Here are 3 acceptance tests: